Apple's Activity App

 Mindfulness apps are increasingly popular.
 However their focus seems to be on offering many different types of meditation rather than encouraging a regular habit through gamification.
 Each app I reviewed had a section where you could review your past sessions and track your progress, but that was all.

-The Activity App is highly effective in getting users engaged in long term regular goal achievement and habit building.
-According to my research, a high number of users who engage with the app strive to achieve all goals on a regular or daily basis.
+The Activity App is highly effective in getting users engaged in long term regular goal achievement and building habits.
+According to my research a high number of users who engage with the app strive to achieve all goals on a regular or daily basis.

 I believe integrating an additional goal of mindfulness, even for as little as one minute, could help provide a more holistic experience for users.
 A mindfulness habit is just as important getting regular activity, or being aware of how much sitting a user does.
-Furthermore, in current society, the non stop activity and lack of focus on rest and relaxation is having a negative effect on stress levels, which directly affect overall health.
+Furthermore, our modern day non stop activity and lack of focus on rest and relaxation is having a negative effect on stress levels, which directly affect overall health.

-Additionally, adding in a Rest Day feature would be highly desirable for users as they are already asking for it or feeling negative effects from not having.
+Additionally, adding in a Rest Day feature would be highly desirable for users as they are already asking for it or feeling negative effects from feeling free to take a rest day without maring their Activity App stats.
 A Meditation Goal and Rest Day feature would be inline with encouraging relaxation for overall health.

 The user persona was developed based on the research done on Reddit threads and the user survey.